«Purchase & Licence»

 What software do I need to get started?

-PIANOTEQ works in Windows XP/Vista/7/8, MacOS X 10.5 or higher and Linux (x86) with Jack and ALSA backends.
+Pianoteq 6 works in Windows 7 or higher, MacOS X 10.7 or higher and Linux (x86, arm).
 It is provided both as a 32-bit and a 64-bit version (the latter is suitable for those working with a 64-bit operating system).
-Besides a standalone version, PIANOTEQ is also provided as a VST (PC/Mac), Audio Units (Mac) and RTAS plugin.
+Besides a standalone version, Pianoteq is also provided as a VST (PC/Mac), Audio Units (Mac) and RTAS/AAX plugin.
 The advantage of a plugin is that you can work with it in a software host that offers multitrack mode, external effects and advanced note editing.
-Examples of hosts (non exhaustive list): Cubase, Sonar, Logic, GarageBand, Cantabile.
-Tutorials on how to work with general VST instruments in Cubase: part 1, part 2.
+Examples of hosts (non exhaustive list): Cubase, Cakewalk, Logic, GarageBand, Reaper, Cantabile.
 For further information on how to use these type of hosts, please visit their websites.

 Any specific software drivers that I need to have installed?

-Where do I install the add-on instruments to my full version of Pianoteq?
+Where do I install the instruments to my full version of Pianoteq?

 «Getting started: working with PIANOTEQ»